loading...

 Visiting Hawaii Volcanoes National Park with Kids?

-Outdoorsy kids will love Volcanoes National Park and all of the natural wonder that has to offer.
-HAVO also offers a park-specific Junior Ranger program and Hawaii Island National Parks Junior Ranger program.
+Outdoorsy kids will love Volcanoes National Park and all of the natural wonders that it has to offer.
+HAVO also offers a park-specific Junior Ranger program and a Hawaii Island National Parks Junior Ranger program.
 The park-specific program offers two handbooks, one for children under the age of 7 and one for 7 to 12-year-olds.

 You can also download and print other children’s activities for the park here